 We have commitments under certain contractual arrangements to make future payments for goods and services.
 These contractual arrangements secure the rights to various assets and services to be used in the future in the normal course of business.
 We expect to fund these contractual arrangements with cash generated from operations in the normal course of business.
+In addition, we have bank guarantees and letters of credit issued by a financial institution on our behalf as needed.
+At December 31, 2018, outstanding bank guarantees and letters of credit totaled \$6.8 million and unused bank guarantees and letters of credit of \$58.9 million were available to be drawn upon.

-The following table summarizes our contractual arrangements at December 31, 2017, and the timing and effect that those commitments are expected to have on our liquidity and cash flow in future periods.
-The effect of unrecognized tax benefits, which total \$0.6 million at December 31, 2017, have been excluded from the table since we are unable to reasonably estimate the period of potential cash settlement, if any, with the respective tax authorities.
+The following table summarizes our contractual arrangements at December 31, 2018 and the timing and effect that those commitments are expected to have on our liquidity and cash flow in future periods.
+The effect of unrecognized tax benefits, which total \$1.5 million at December 31, 2018, have been excluded from the table since we are unable to reasonably estimate the period of potential cash settlement, if any, with the respective tax authorities.

-Payments due by period I Total Less than 1 year 1 - 3 years 3 - 5 years fore than 5 years (in the ousands) Principal payments on long-term debt \$ 345,000 \$ - \$ - \$ - \$ 345,000 Cash interest on debt 46,963 9,315 18,630 18,630 388 Operating leases 24,251 5,655 11,061 4,616 2,919 Bank guarantees 6,498 6,498 - - - Purchase commitments(1) 181,032 181,032 Total \$ 603,744 \$ 202,500 \$ 29,691 \$ 23,246 \$ 348,307
+Payments due by period Total Less than 1 year 1-3 years (in thousands) 3-5 years re than years Principal payments on long-term debt \$ 345,000 \$ - \$ - \$ 345,000 \$ Cash interest on debt 37,648 9,315 18,630 9,703 Operating leases 16,057 5,143 7,488 2,878 548 Purchase commitments (1) 91,466 91,466 Total \$ 490,171 \$ 105,924 \$ 26,118 \$ 357,581 \$ 548

-(1) Purchase commitments are primarily for inventory used in manufacturing our products.
+(1) Purchase commitments are generally for inventory used in the manufacturing of our products.
 We generally do not enter into purchase commitments extending beyond one year.
-We have \$7.6 million of offsetting supplier deposits against these purchase commitments as of December 31, 2017.
+At December 31, 2018, we have \$12.8 million of offsetting supplier deposits that will be applied against these purchase commitments.